Ram Dutt Joshi

 Ram Dutt Joshi (16 November 1916 – 26 December 1976) was an Indian bishop of the United Methodist Church, elected in 1968.
 He was born in Dwarahat, Uttarakhand state of northern India.
-Prior to his election to the episcopacy, Joshi served with distinction as a pastor, district superintendent, seminary professor, and educational secretary.
+Prior to his election to the episcopacy, Joshi served as a pastor, district superintendent, seminary professor, and educational secretary.

 Joshi was elected a bishop by the Southern Asia Central Conference of the U.M.
 Church.
 Bishop Joshi died at the time of the Central Conference meeting in Lucknow.